 So, what are the benefits of the SOG technique?
 It’s really used when space is limited in a grow room.
 It allows you to maximize your space without sacrificing on yield.
 When you put the plants into flowering stage with a 12/12 light regimen, you can fit more flowering plants into more space.
-The yield of a single plant might be smaller, but the yield you get cumulatively will be larger.
+The yield of a single plant might be smaller, but the Sea of Green yield you get cumulatively will be larger.

 SOG growers generally have time constraints, as well.
 Certain marijuana varieties take longer than 10 weeks to complete their vegetative cycle.
 With the SOG method, you get more harvests and more marijuana.
 This is method employed by larger operations where a consistent supply is required.
-Download my free grow bible for more information about Sea of Green marijuana growing.

 Growing cannabis under artificial light means that you need to make use of that light more efficiently.
 This is because you’re paying the electricity bill, but also because you want to get the most out of your plants.
 Many grow rooms are set up to light plants from above.
 With this system, the upper leaves and branches cast a shadow on the lower sections, meaning that there is always part of the plant that’s not receiving as much light.
 When you pack the plants in close proximity, you create a canopy of buds that makes the most out of your light.
 One big HPS light will only give you one option for lighting, but multiple HPS grow lights will give you greater light coverage across your entire crop.